When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Can You Enclose a Water Heater?

-• Don’t place items that are prone to water damage near the heater.
+• Watch for water: Do not place items prone to water damage near the base of the heater.
+Leaks happen.

 How To Hide a Water Heater